Eagle, Globe, and Anchor: Similar symbols

 The emblem of the U.S. Marine Corps became an inspiration of the marine corps and naval infantry insignia of other nations, such as Thailand, Taiwan, and South Korea.
 The Republic of Korea Marine Corps (ROKMC), the Royal Thai Marine Corps (RTMC), and the Republic of China Marine Corps (ROCMC) use an insignia that bears a resemblance to the emblem of the USMC.

 The emblem of the South Korean marines consists of a golden star superimposed into the fouled anchor.
 The eagle is similar to that of the USMC's.

 The insignia of the Thai marines is similar to that of the USMC, with the exception of a golden Garuda above the globe, and a silhouette map of Thailand.

-The emblem of the Taiwanese marines is similar to that of the USMC, with the exception of a Blue Sky with a White Sun above the globe, and a silhouette map of the Republic of China's claimed territories, including Mainland China and Outer Mongolia.
+The emblem of the Republic of China Marine Corps is similar to that of the USMC, with the exception of a Blue Sky with a White Sun above the globe, and a silhouette map of the Republic of China's claimed territories, including Mainland China and Outer Mongolia.

-The Republic of Vietnam Marine Division, a.k.a. the South Vietnamese Marine Corps (VNMC), also used an emblem similar to that of the USMC, with the exception of a map of Vietnam and a red star superimposed onto the globe.
+The Republic of Vietnam Marine Division, a.k.a. the South Vietnamese marine corps (VNMC), also used an emblem similar to that of the USMC, with the exception of a map of Vietnam and a red star superimposed onto the globe.